aliaksei-ivanouski/currency/README.md

-This is a Kotlin Multiplatform project targeting Android, iOS.
+This is a Kotlin Multiplatform project targeting Android and iOS.

-* `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
+* `/composeApp` houses the shared multiplatform library (Compose UI, data, DI, etc.).
-  It contains several subfolders:
+  - `commonMain` contains code used by every target.
-  - `commonMain` is for code that’s common for all targets.
+  - `androidMain`, `iosMain`, etc. contain actual implementations or platform resources.
-  - Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.
+  This module now builds as an Android library (`com.fetocan.currency.shared`) that both the Android app and the iOS framework consume.

-    For example, if you want to use Apple’s CoreCrypto for the iOS part of your Kotlin app, `iosMain` would be the right folder for such calls.
+* `/androidApp` is the Android entry point module that applies `com.android.application`, depends on `:composeApp`, and contains the manifest, launcher icons, and `MainActivity`.

-* `/iosApp` contains iOS applications.
-Even if you’re sharing your UI with Compose Multiplatform, you need this entry point for your iOS app.
-This is also where you should add SwiftUI code for your project.
+* `/iosApp` contains the iOS application host.
+Even when using Compose Multiplatform for UI, the project still needs this Swift/Objective‑C entry point.

 Learn more about [Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/get-started.html)…